-Place of application: County Department of Social Services.
+Place of application: County offices of the state Department of Social Services.

-Scope of coverage: Optional state supplement provided to aged, blind, and disabled persons living in adult care homes.
-Blind children are eligible for optional supplementation.
-Disabled children and adults in state institutions for developmental disabilities or mental disease are not eligible for optional supplementation.
+Scope of coverage: Optional state supplement provided to all aged, blind, and disabled adults living in adult care homes.

 All categories: A \$20 exemption applies to any income, including SSI, with the exception of income received as a Veterans Administration (VA) pension payment or a VA compensation payment to the surviving parent of a veteran.